 Each season the Prince George Spruce Kings recruit talented hockey players who show great potential to play at the Junior level.
 In order to take advantage of this great opportunity, the players need families willing to share their homes and become a “Home Away from Home” for them.
 The importance of a billet family to the Spruce Kings organization is immeasurable.

 Many of our billet families have done this over many years for many players that have come from all over Canada and the United States.
-These boys range in age from 16 to 20, will be attending high school, college or university and may hold part time jobs while they live in our city and represent our team while pursuing their hockey dreams.
+These boys range in age from 16 to 20, will be attending high school, college or university while they live in our city and represent our team while pursuing their hockey dreams.

 In most cases, very strong bonds are made between the player and his billet family as well as the player’s family.
 These relationships will often carry on for years after the player has graduated from the team.
 Billet families can be seen following “their” player in his future career in college, semi-pro or pro.
 Our players have proven to be great role models for younger children in the billet home demonstrating hard work and determination to achieve tough goals.